 5. Sequence project activities.

-“Almost everything happens in a sequence, but the trick is to do as many things in parallel as possible—if you have the resources to do so,” says Dr. Alexis.
+“Almost everything happens in a sequence, but the trick is to do as many things in parallel as possible—if you have the resources to do so,” Alexis says.
 “One of the key reasons for adopting formal project management methodologies is to reduce time-to-market.
 In dynamic and hyper-competitive industries, the ability to reduce cycle time is a competitive advantage.”

 6. Estimate activity duration, costs, and resources.